 'My partner isn’t violent all the time – they love me'

 Your violent partner may act loving towards you at other times and may truly feel sorry for their horrible behaviour.
 So, it might be hard to stay angry and upset with them.
 However, there is quite a high chance that their violent behaviour will continue.
-Abusers can be super-charming people, especially if they’re trying to make you or others see them in a good light.
+Abusers can be incredibly charming people, especially if they’re trying to make you or others see them in a good light.

 'Things will get better – they didn't mean it'

 After a violent episode, it's common for both you and your abuser to try and downplay what happened with excuses, apologies or promises to change.
 You may feel embarrassed or scared to acknowledge what actually happened.
 Things might settle down for a bit, but it’s often only a matter of time before it happens again.
 Abusive behaviour is very difficult to eradicate physical abuse in relationships, and any abusive behaviour, without professional help.

 'It's so confusing – I'm sure it's a one-off'

 If you’re experiencing abuse, things can feel really confusing, especially if it's your first relationship or if it is the first time your partner has shown abusive behaviour towards you.
 You might not be sure what to expect next.
 Abusers often try to influence your sense of what’s real, to make you feel confused or even that you’re going crazy.
 (This is known as ‘gaslighting’.)
 Statistically, though, if someone behaves violently once, they’re very likely to do it again.

 'Maybe it's my fault'